Blog

 "Can a home health aide give medications?"

-"Difference between personal care assistant and home nurse"
+"Difference between a personal care assistant and a home nurse"

 "What does a home health aide do?"

-The Strategy: If a family expects an HHA to administer insulin because they didn't understand the role, that isn't a bad referral—that is a failed education touchpoint.
-Use your "Services" page to explicitly clarify duties.
+If a family expects an aide to administer insulin because they did not understand the role, that is a failed education touchpoint rather than a bad referral.
+Use your Services page to explicitly clarify duties.

 According to AARP, the cost difference between an aide (who helps with bathing/dressing) and a nurse (who handles medical tasks) is significant.
 A clear infographic on your site comparing these roles builds authority and filters out unqualified leads before they clog your intake lines.

-This is the most emotional category.
-Families are inviting strangers into their vulnerable loved one's home.
-Their search queries reflect a deep need for safety and reliability.
+This is the most emotional category because families are inviting strangers into the home of a vulnerable loved one.
+Their search queries reflect a deep need for safety.

 Top Google Queries: